 - Why is my transhare use being audited?

 A transit benefit usage audit is conducted when we noticed a members usage history is lower than the declared amount cost when enrolling to the NIH Transhare Program.

 Our authority to audit accounts is granted in the Commuter Subsidy Programs Policy, NIH Manual Chapter 1470.
 We perform this audit to ensure our program is fiscally sound and responsible with government funds.

 While we understand employees have different circumstances and maybe on leave, travel, etc. it is expected that the transit benefits requested are used for their daily work commute.

 We request that an email with either your usage history report from your www.smartrip.com profile to verify the declared amount is correct OR an explanation of low usage of benefits to email@example.com within two weeks of the audit.
 If a response is not received, transit benefits will be reduced or suspended without further notice.

 To modify your commuter cost on-line, log on to the CAPS system and update declared commuting costs at https://commuter.ors.od.nih.gov.

-On May 1, 2021, the monthly parking placards for Transhare members is discontinued.
+On May 1, 2021, the monthly parking placards for Transhare members were discontinued.
 Members should use their Transhare benefits when commuting to work.
-However, we will continue to provide flexibilities for our Transhare members.
+However, we will continue to provide flexibility for our Transhare members.
 The number of temporary permits allowed for each member has been increased to twelve (12) per quarter.

-To print a one-day permit, logging into https://commuter.ors.od.nih.gov/.
+To print a one-day permit, log in to https://commuter.ors.od.nih.gov/.
 This allows the driver to park in a General parking space.
 Please do not park in Red, Carpool, Handicapped, or other Reserved spaces unless your permit authorizes you to do so.